shulavkarki/Image-Classification-in-Custom-dataset/README.md

 | --- | --- | --- | --- | --- |
 |     SGD Gradient Descent          |  10  | 0.001 | 94.06% | 94.09%

+---------------------------------------------------------------------------------

+Note: One can easily train model in any given custom dataset(considering above datafolder structure.)
 The dataset used is MNIST DIGIT.
 And the model is quite simple.
 If you're to apply in high resolution dataset, you've to make the model deep.
 And do the hyperparameter tuning.
----------------------------------------------------------------------------------

-Note: One can easily train model in any given custom dataset(considering above datafolder structure.)
-p.s.: Preprocessing and convolution layer varies if applied in high resolution images and images other than.